Zondax/cosmos-cips/cips/cip-offchain_message_signature.md

 ## Security Considerations

-It is important to notice that the `Data` field in `MsgSignArbitraryData` consists of bytes,which means it could be non-human-readable.
+It is important to notice that the `Data` field in `MsgSignArbitraryData` consists of bytes, which means it could be non-human-readable.

 There are no more security considerations as the messages will not be on-chain.